 Why shouldn’t you use a 4K TV as a computer monitor?

 One of the biggest myths about 4K TVs is that they can serve as a computer monitor.
-While it is possible to purchase a 4K television with a high resolution, it won’t offer the same experience as a regular monitor.
+While purchasing a 4K television with a high resolution is possible, it won’t offer the same experience as a regular monitor.
 The biggest problem with a TV is that it doesn’t have a dedicated GPU, meaning it can’t render images and texts as fast as a computer.
-If you’re using a 4K TV as a computer screen, the biggest issue with it is the lag.
+If you’re using a 4K TV as a computer screen, the biggest issue is the lag.